 The Markets Will Confuse the Masses

 The market is counterintuitive, which means that it will often do the opposite of what most investors expect.
-On August 2, 1990, Iraq invaded Kuwait.
+On August 2nd, 1990, Iraq invaded Kuwait.
 Over the next few months, the S&P 500 experienced a decline of about -15% from the date of the invasion.
-As tensions rose, the U.S. debated getting involved in the conflict.
+As tensions rose, and the US debated getting involved in the conflict.
 As a result, the market remained volatile.

 Our team member, Tom Hardin, remembers coming into work and listening to the Squawk Box.
-A contributor to the show stated something along the lines of: “If the U.S. launches an attack, the market will not drop.
+A contributor to the show stated something along the lines of: “if the US launches an attack, the market will not drop.
 Why?
 Because most investors expect it to drop.”
-Sure enough, Operation Desert Stormed commenced on January 17, 1991, and on that day, the S&P 500 rose by +3.73%, when most investors least expected it.
+Sure enough, Operation Desert Stormed commenced on January 17th, 1991.
+On that day, the S&P 500 rose by +3.73%, when most investors least expected it.

-Similarly, Putin announced military operation in Ukraine on Thursday.
-The market opened sharply down, but finished sharply up, and continued into a strong upward move Friday.
+Similarly, Putin announced military operation in the Ukraine on Thursday.
+The Market opened sharply down, but finished sharply up, and continued into a strong upward move Friday.
 Why?
 Again, most investors expected it to drop.

 Markets and Events